Instrusion Detecting Tools To Use In 2023

-The primary use of this tool is give a detailed compilation of tools which, when united will grant security and network administrators with a detailed view over each aspect of hosts, physical access devices, networks and servers.
+The primary use of this tool gives a detailed compilation of tools which when united will grant security and network administrators with a detailed view over each aspect of hosts, physical access devices, networks, and servers.
 This tool incorporates several tools including OSSEC HIDS and Nagios.

-Sguil which is written in tcl/tk, is build for network security analysts.
-Main component of this tool is an intuitive GUI that gives access to session data, realtime events and raw packet captures.
-It also facilitates the practuce of event driven analysis and network security monitoring.
+Sguil which is written in tcl/tk, is built for network security analysts.
+The main component of this tool is the GUI that gives access to session data in realtime.
+The tool can also capture raw packets.
+It also facilitates the practice of event-driven analysis and network security monitoring.

 Is Sguil Free?

 Yes, the use of this product is free.

 Sguil can be run on any operating system that supports tcl/tk (including Linux, *BSD, Solaris, MacOS, and Win32).